 What are they?

 A phobia is a type of anxiety disorder.
 All phobias are characterized by the fear of a thing or situation.
-Phobias are usually dubbed an “irrational” fear, although that’s a slight misnomer.
-In most cases, the reason for being afraid is quite legitimate – it’s just that the amount of fear is unreasonable.
+Phobias are usually dubbed an “irrational” fear, although that’s not exactly accurate.
+In most cases, the reason for being afraid is pretty legitimate – it’s just that the amount of fear is unreasonable.

 There are three classes of phobias: social phobias, in which the fear “trigger” involves other people; specific phobias, in which the sufferer spends time and energy to avoid a particular agent or situation that creates anxiety and/or fear; and agoraphobia, the fear of leaving home or other safe place.